tinyblockchain/420-farm-token/README.md

 ---

-### The 420 Farm fair launch contracts
+### The 420 Farm contracts

-Grow digital farms, earn Rewards by staking Tokens, earn max Rewards harvesting NFTs by staking UniSwap-v2 LP token.
+Grow farms in space, earn Rewards by staking Tokens, earn max Rewards with NFTs by staking UniSwap-v2 LP token.

+### 420 Farm Fair Launch

-During each Germination period, only 420,000 Tokens will be available for purchase.
+During each Germination period, only 420,000 Tokens will be available for purchase, 100% community owned.
 A typical Germination period can last up to 2-3 days.
 We will have 10 consecutive Germination periods for a total supply of 4,200,000 Tokens.
 Through MetaMask your newly purchased Tokens will be placed into a Starter Cube available for claiming after the last and final Germination period ends.

 There is a minimum ETH required to complete the entire Germination process and for a sprout to emerge.
-All ETH will be available for claiming (minus network fees) in case of improper Germination.
+In case of improper Germination, all ETH will be available for claiming (minus network fees).

 - Day 1.
 START Germination period batch A
 - Day 3.
 START Germination period batch B